Active Ambassadors

 null

-The highest-ranking firefighter to survive the World Trade Center Collapse and the last fireman to escape the devastation, Richard “Pitch” Picciotto was on a stairwell between the sixth and seventh floors of the North Tower when it collapsed on September 11th.
-An FDNY battalion commander, his is the harrowing true story of an American hero, a man who thought nothing of himself and gave nearly everything for others during one of out nation’s darkest hours.
+The highest-ranking firefighter to survive the World Trade Center collapse and the last fireman to escape the devastation, FDNY battalion commander Richard “Pitch” Picciotto was on a stairwell between the sixth and seventh floors of the North Tower when it collapsed on September 11, 2001.
+His is the harrowing true story of an American hero, a man who thought nothing of himself and gave nearly everything for others during one of out nation’s darkest hours.

 Having discovered that members of his team and a 59-year-old grandmother also were alive nearby, he and his men used their radios to send out Mayday calls until making contact with a firefighter on the ground and a search party was dispatched.
 When the light finally appeared about four stories above, he climbed upwards, reached the top, and saw the “unfathomable, mind-boggling destruction”.
 And still then, it was not until after he organized the rescue of the others that he walked across the rubble to safety.